Th3-M4jor/retf/README.md

 (e.g. `:"Elixir.MyClass.MyModule"` -> `MyModule::MyClass`)
 and call its `.from_etf` method with the map passed as an argument.
-If the class does not exist or does not respond to `.from_etf` then the map will be unmodified.
+If the class does not exist or does not respond to `.from_etf` then the map will be returned unmodified.

+Should you wish to override the default serialization behavior for a class you can instead define a `#to_etf` method which receives a buffer object that should be used to write the serialized form of the object and return the passed writer object.
+Not following this pattern will result in undefined behavior.